kanabira/kanabira/README.md

 <table>
     <tr>
         <td colspan="2">
             Currently a university student majoring in Software Development :weary:.
-My workflow revolves around impulsive interests whether it'd be trying to come up with game environments in Gaea or learning LLM.
+My workflow revolves around impulsive interests whether it'd be trying to come up with game environments in Gaea (would love to learn Blender and Unreal in the future when I have time) or learning LLM.
 I have been coding on and off for the past few years just for fun.
         </td>
     </tr>
     <tr>